EDGECOM666/FFXIAHBOT_CSV/README.md

 # FFXIAHBOT_CSV
-this is a items.csv file for use with pydarkstar and ffxiahbot this was a whole table dump forom item_basic table in the ffxidb that was formated into csv format for pydarkstar (old) and ffxiahbot (new)
+this is a items.csv file for use with ffxiahbot this was a whole table dump forom item_basic table in the ffxidb that was formated into csv format for ffxiahbot

- just download the csv files and rename them accordingly.
+ just download the csv files and rename accordingly.

  Example:
- if you use the old pydarkstar still rename the pydarkstar_format_items.csv to items.csv and place it inside your bin folder
+ rename the ffxiahbot_format_items.csv to items.csv and place it inside your ffxiahbot/bin folder

 Please Note: